 Despite the lack of any legal rules about proper collective settlements among the parties concerned, these are admissible.

 As mentioned above, collective redress mechanisms exist both from a general and sectoral approach where the most relevant cases fall under the Consumer and Product liability Law spheres.
-Both mechanisms have proven to be the most effective in protecting consumers and users in relation to damage caused by the consumption or use of defective products.
+Both mechanisms have proven to be the most effective in protecting consumers and users in relation to damage caused by the consumption or use of defective products and more recently, by financial products or banking oppressive clauses.

 From the procedural point of view, the LEC 2000 addresses collective actions through scattered regulations.
 In this sense, the absence of systematic and consistent parameters leads to confusion and provokes diverging interpretations.
 As recently stated, the most relevant provision is Art.
 11 LEC where two different types of actions are considered to protect collective interests and diffuse interests.
 Within the scope of the LEC, the interest is considered as collective if it is possible to identify the specific persons whose individual rights or interests have been harmed and when they are an integral part of the community that holds the legal right that has been harmed.
 However, interests are diffuse when it is not possible to identify their holders, either owing to the particular nature of the legal right harmed or to the impossibility of proving such ownership in a proceeding.
 According to Art.
 11 LEC, legally constituted consumers and users' associations, the Public Prosecution Service and some authorized public entities, shall be legitimate to claim in Court both types of interests.